neophob/emu-ram-art/README.md

 - support more emulators
 - more flexible visualizer (layout, add rom name, framelength)
 - using the js canvas lib is not the fastest when rendering

+## FAQ

+- Where can I find ROM files: Official answer "dump the cartridges you own"